-Dogs of all shapes and sizes live in and visit Big Sky - chihuahuas, labradoodles, black labs, golden retrievers, huskies, terriers, and mutts.
-They all love it here because they get to enjoy the great outdoors just like you and me.
+Dogs of all shapes and sizes live in and visit Big Sky - chihuahuas, labradoodles, black labs, golden retrievers, huskies, terriers, and mutts all love it here because they get to enjoy the great outdoors just like their owners!

-It's no surprise, but your dog wants to get out and experience the great outdoors.
+It's no surprise that your dog wants to get out and experience the great outdoors.
 So take them on one of the many dog friendly hikes in Big Sky.
-Dogs make excellent hiking companions and they may even love hiking more than you do.
+Dogs make excellent hiking companions and they may love hiking even more than you do.

 If you're looking for dog friendly hikes in Big Sky, Montana, here are a few easy suggestions:

 - South Fork Loop - 1-mile round trip – This timbered loop allows for a quick run for you and your pup!
 South Fork Loop is adjacent to the Gallatin River if your dog needs a drink!
 For a lengthier hike, continue on the same road and it leads to Hummocks and Uplands Trails.